 - an increase in the gross production tax (GPT) on new gas and oil wells by 4%

 The monies raised from this increase in taxes would be used to protect critical health care and mental health programmes from deep spending cuts.
 The additional revenue would also be used to increase wages for schoolteachers and other state employees who had not received any sort of pay rise for more than 10 years.
 In total, the bill was projected to raise additional revenues of $140 million in 2018 and $455 million in 2019.
-I have to say, the passage of this bill seemed like a no-brainer to me.
+The passage of this bill seemed like a no-brainer to me.
 It had broad bipartisan support and polled well amongst the electorate.

 However, the most contentious element of the bill was the increase in the GPT.
 Oil production remains a vital part of Oklahoma’s economy, and a tax increase in GPT could potentially hurt the competitiveness of its oil and gas sector.
-While raising taxes is never an easy proposition in a decidedly red state like Oklahoma, a proposal to raise taxes on the oil industry was always going to be a bitterly divisive task.
+While raising taxes, in general, is never an easy proposition in a decidedly red state like Oklahoma, a tax increase that targets the oil industry was always going to be contentious.

-Nowhere was this division more apparent than at the Oklahoma State Capital building.
-Protestors had arrived by the busloads to protest against this bill.
-Organisers handed out placards and badges to these protestors as they began voicing their disapproval in the building.
+This contention was manifestly apparent in the main atrium of the Oklahoma State Capital building.
+Demonstrators had arrived by the busloads to protest against this bill.
+Organisers handed out placards and badges to these demonstrators as they began voicing their disapproval in the building.
 The main atrium was abuzz in chants and impromptu speeches.

-The mood in the legislative chamber could not be more sombre – the sergeant at arms ensured that no placards could be brought in and that proper decorum was maintained throughout the proceedings.
+The mood in the legislative chamber, on the other hand, could not be more sombre – the sergeant at arms ensured that no one brought in any placards and that proper decorum was maintained throughout the proceedings.
 As the Speaker called the House into order, the sponsor of the proposed bill, Rep(R) Kevin Wallace laid out his opening arguments in favour of the bill.
 He urged the House to not let political ideology cloud their votes and beseeched them to resolve the funding crisis.